Math / Social Studies

 My name is Kevin McPhillips and I am excited to be teaching Junior High at Rio Seco this year.
-Mathematics 7 and Life Science are taught as a core class.
-As we begin the new school year, I look forward to the many adventures that lie ahead as we travel down the paths of Math and Science and learn new concepts and ideas.
+Mathematics and Social Studies are taught as a core class.
+As we begin the new school year, I look forward to the many adventures that lie ahead as we travel down the paths of Math and Social Studies and learn new concepts and ideas.

 Homework will look different in CPM.
 It is titled, Spiral Review and Preview.
 Students will review concepts with which they are familiar, explore new material, and occasionally practice skills experienced in the classroom that same day.
 This means that your child will be learning new material while also visiting learned concepts to continually hone their mathematics skill set.